1 Quick Step to Reduce Size of Hard Disk on Windows Server

 First, log in to your Windows Server.

 Then, open a PowerShell with Administrator access.
-To do this, in your search bar type PowerShell and right-click on it, and select run as administrator.
+To do this, in your search bar type PowerShell, right-click on it, and select run as administrator.
+Also, you can check this guide on Run PowerShell as Administrator on Windows.

 access PowerShell to Reduce Size of Hard Disk on Windows Server